 It’s a one-pot meal, meat and vegetables all in the same dish.
-The honey provides the sweet, the spice rub the hot.
+The honey provides the sweet, the spice rub the hot (though honestly, it's more "warm" than "hot").
 After simmering for 30 minutes, there’s still plenty of sauce left to soak into rice or potatoes or for dipping bread.

 The underlying flavor reminds me of my mother’s midnight remedy for childhood coughs, hot water with lemon juice and honey.
 It soothed the throat, letting everyone get back to sleep.